 - Genetic defect born with

-Chandra with two blind students at TSBVI in 2015
+Photos: Chandra and William with blind students at TSBVI in 2015

 One of our goals is to provide education at our lectures or clinics.
 Most blind people deal with their conditions according to how they are taught to recover, including vocational education, cane training, learning Braille, developing alternative transportation and other changes in life.